 FIX 8: Format Your SD Card

 The only option left now is to format your SD card.
-Please note, this will erase all of the data on the SD card, therefore make sure you create a back up of your SD card’s data.
+Please note that this will erase all of the data on the SD card, therefore, make sure you create a backup of your SD card’s data.

 - Go to Settings